Alibaba is my largest position. Here is why.

 I believe that Alibaba has a brand moat.
 I also regard the management highly and believe they will grow Alibaba moving forward.
 Now, let us investigate the numbers to see if Alibaba lives up to our requirements for a strong moat.
 In case you want an explanation about what the numbers are, you can have a look at "MY STRATEGY" on the website.

 The first and most important number we will investigate is the return on investment capital, also known as ROIC.
 We want to see 10 years of history and we want the numbers to be above 10 % in all the years.
-Alibaba didn't IPO until 2014, so I do not have the numbers for the first two years.
-Looking at the other numbers Alibaba has delivered the desired numbers in all years.
-Some years have been better than others but when you have a company that consistently delivers a ROIC above 10 %, you should be excited.
+Alibaba didn't IPO until 2014, so I do not have the numbers for the first years.
+Looking at the other numbers Alibaba has delivered the desired numbers in all years except for fiscal 2022, which was very hard to Alibaba due to regulations and COVID lockdowns.
+Hopefully, it is an outlier and Alibaba will be back consistently delivering ROIC above 10 % moving forward.

 The next numbers are the book value + dividend.
 In my old format this was known as the equity growth rate.
 It was the most important of the four growth rates I used to use in my analyses, which is why I will continue to use it moving forward.
 As you are used to see the numbers in percentage, I have decided to share both the numbers and the percentage growth year over year.
-Alibaba delivers once again as they have grown their book value ever single year from their IPO.
-Not much to say about it other than as an investor, you should be encouraged to see these numbers.
+Alibaba delivers once again as they have grown their book value ever single year from their IPO, even in fiscal 2022, which was a very challenging year for Alibaba.
+Hopefully, the trend will continue moving forward.

 Like with all other companies, there are some risks if you choose to invest in Alibaba.
 In their investor days in December 2021, the management mentioned different market uncertainties both in the short-term and mid to long-term.
 Of short-term risks they mentioned impact of COVID-19 on consumption growth, global supply chain challenges, and regulatory policies.
 There are still a lot of uncertainties when it comes to COVID-19 in China, and how it will affect consumption growth in the short-term, and I don't think anyone can predict how it will end.
 Supply chain challenges is an issue for all companies, and unfortunately, we don't know for how long it will last.
 Regarding the regulatory policies, I will write about that in the next paragraph.
 Of mid to long-term risks, they mention fast-changing consumer demands and market competition.
 I will elaborate a bit about that later.